 I would have gone on a feminist rage if I hadn’t seen this same thing happen when one of the women who sat on the council for The Kings got serious with a local mechanic.
 This wasn’t sexism; this was classism.

 Around ten o’clock, a pretty brunette slid onto one of my barstools.
-I was working the far end of the bar, and she’d chosen the seat right next to the wall.
+I was working the far end of the bar, and she chose the seat right next to the wall, sitting low in it like she was trying to keep out of sight.
 I recognized her.
 Beth.
 I’d seen her and Jakob getting hot and heavy back when I first started working at Charley’s, but they’d drifted apart shortly after, and now she was with a guy everyone called Slim.
 The two of them seemed pretty happy together, but when I caught sight of her face, a small thread of anxiety wormed through me anyway.
 She looked like a woman with something to say.

 “What can I get you?”
 I asked.